chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 .. tag chef_client_summary

 Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
-When a Chef Infra Client is run, it will perform all of the steps that are required to bring the node into the expected state, including:
+When Chef Infra Client runs, performs all of the steps required for bringing a node into the expected state, including:

 * Registering and authenticating the node with Chef Infra Server
 * Building the node object